Marfo-Mariinsky Convent: History

 Grand Duchess Elizabeth was the widow of Grand Duke Sergeii Alexandrovich, who had been assassinated by terrorists in 1905.

 After her husband's death, she gave away her magnificent collection of jewels, including her wedding ring, and sold her other possessions.
 With the proceeds, she opened the Convent of SS Martha and Mary and became its abbess.
 Her vision was to begin a religious community, made up of women from all social strata, that would merge the ideals of saints Martha and Mary, dedicated both to prayer and to serving the needs of the poor.

 She purchased a tract of land in Moscow and constructed a hospital, an orphanage for girls, and quarters for the nuns.
 Working in conjunction with church authorities she developed the monastic rule and habit — which differed somewhat from the traditional habit of Orthodox nuns — that would be used at the convent.
 At its peak, the convent housed 97 sisters and served 300 meals daily to the poor.

-From 1908–12, Alexey Shchusev designed the Church of Saints Martha and Mary and the Holy Protection Cathedral, both structures being Russian Revival and Art Nouveau renderings of a medieval Novgorod architectural type.
+From 1908 to 1912, Alexey Shchusev designed the Church of Saints Martha and Mary and the Holy Protection Cathedral, both structures being Russian Revival and Art Nouveau renderings of a medieval Novgorod architectural type.
 The cathedral's snow-white walls are adorned with carved crosses by Sergey Konenkov.
 The interior contains frescoes and mosaics by Mikhail Nesterov and Pavel Korin.